AY2425S2-CS2113-T11b-3/tp/docs/UserGuide.md

 Format: `pf add id/ID_NUMBER p/PATIENT_NAME a/AGE g/GENDER c/CONTACT n/[NOTES]`

 * Adds a profile for the specified patient: `PATIENT_NAME`.
+* Names are allowed to contain any characters or even numbers.
 * ID_NUMBER must be 4 digits only.
 * CONTACT must be 8 digits only.
 * All fields must be provided except for NOTES, n/ is still required.